cnoe-io/reference-implementation-aws/README.md

 ### If you installed it without Cert Manager.

-If you set `MANAGED_CERT=false`, you are responsible for updating DNS records, thus cert-manager is not installed.
+If you set `MANAGED_CERT=false`, you are responsible for managing TLS certs, thus cert-manager is not installed.
 You must [create TLS secrets accordingly](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).

 Run the following command to find where to create secrets.